maupilia/SRT/sphinx/_build/html/_sources/before-obs.txt

 .. _before-obs:

 ======================
-Before observing
+Important checks
 ======================

-Some some some checks need to be performed before starting the observations.
+Some checks need to be performed before starting the observations.

 On nuraghe-mng